johntiger1/vector_cookbook/README.md

 Different partitions and QoS:
 https://support.vectorinstitute.ai/Vaughan_slurm_changes

+(for interactive, the only QoS is no-preemption)

 Also: half-life of your usage is 18 days; exponential decay for history of past usage

+And:
+put checkpoints into
+`/checkpoint/$USER`